MicrosoftDocs/sql-docs/docs/2014/reporting-services/report-server-content-management-ssrs-native-mode.md

 ms.assetid: 641961ac-53a5-4997-9d42-cf4ecce1f892
 caps.latest.revision: 48
 author: "markingmyname"
-ms.author: "asaxton"
+ms.author: "maghan"
 manager: "mblythe"
 ---
 # Report Server Content Management (SSRS Native Mode)
-  In [!INCLUDE[ssRSnoversion](../../includes/ssrsnoversion-md.md)], content management refers to the management of report server items.
+  In [!INCLUDE[ssRSnoversion](../includes/ssrsnoversion-md.md)], content management refers to the management of report server items.
 All items can be managed independently of each other through properties and security settings.
 Any item can be moved to a different location in the report server folder namespace.
 To manage items effectively, you need to know which tasks a content manager performs.

 > [!NOTE]
 >  Content management is different from report server administration.
 For more information about how to manage the environment in which a report server runs, see [Reporting Services Report Server &#40;Native Mode&#41;](../../2014/reporting-services/reporting-services-report-server-native-mode.md).

  Content management includes the following tasks:

--   Secure report server site and items by applying the role-based security provided with [!INCLUDE[ssRSnoversion](../../includes/ssrsnoversion-md.md)].
+-   Secure report server site and items by applying the role-based security provided with [!INCLUDE[ssRSnoversion](../includes/ssrsnoversion-md.md)].

 -   Create a report server folder hierarchy by adding, modifying, and deleting folders.